juanitopereza/Diff-Int-Methods/README.md

 # Diff-Int-Methods
-Numerical methods for integration and differentiation
+Numerical methods for integration, differentiation and roots finding.